Syskey-pixel/N_exponent-function-in-cpp-inspiration-by-cmath-library/README.md

-# Nanas-s-exponent-function-in-c-inspiration-by-cmath-library-
-I've made my own exp function (inspiration by pow&amp;exp from cmath)
+inspirated by pow&exp function from cmath library